hashicorp/hcl/hcl/hclsyntax/spec.md

 returned verbatim, without conversion to string.

-This special case exists primarily to enable the native template language to be used inside strings in alternative zcl syntaxes that lack a first-class template or expression syntax.
+This special case exists primarily to enable the native template language to be used inside strings in alternative HCL syntaxes that lack a first-class template or expression syntax.
 Unwrapping allows arbitrary expressions to be used to populate attributes when strings in such languages are interpreted as templates.